 Transferring Credits as a Returning Student

 Students who previously attended school or took classes at an accredited college or university may be able to transfer their credits to a new school.
 Transferring credits can help students save money and graduate faster.
-Each school sets its own transfer policies, but most institutions only accept credits from institutions with regional accreditation.
-Students should contact the registrar's office at their former school to request a transcript.
-Almost always, students can find the process for doing so listed on a school's website.
+Each school sets its own transfer policies, but accredited institutions only accept credits from institutions with regional accreditation.
+Students should contact the registrar’s office at their former school to request a transcript.
+Almost always, students can find the process for doing so listed on a school’s website.

 Transferable Credits